The Associates (band): 1982–1988: WEA/Warner years

 As Situation Two's parent label Beggars Banquet had a labels deal with WEA International at the time (primarily for Gary Numan), the Associates found themselves signed to Warner with their releases now going out on their own Associates record label.
 The band's breakthrough came in 1982 with the release of the single "Party Fears Two".
-Buoyed along by the popularity of synthpop at the time, the song reached No. 9 on the UK Singles Chart with the band becoming one of the leading acts of the new pop movement.
+Buoyed along by the popularity of synth-pop at the time, the song reached No. 9 on the UK singles chart with the band becoming one of the leading acts of the new pop movement.
 Two other hits followed, "Club Country" and "18 Carat Love Affair", a vocal version of the instrumental track "Nothinginsomethingparticular".
-On 14 May 1982, the band released their most commercially successful album, Sulk.
-Martha Ladly, of Martha and the Muffins, contributed backing vocals and keyboards to this album.
+On 14 May 1982, the band released their most commercially successful studio album, Sulk.
+Martha Ladly, of the Canadian rock band Martha and the Muffins, contributed backing vocals and keyboards to this album.

-Rankine left the band in 1982 just before the Sulk tour.
-This proved disastrous for the band's career; the band was being courted by Seymour Stein of Sire Records, but without MacKenzie's willingness to tour, Stein lost interest.
+At the last minute, Mackenzie refused to proceed with the extensive tour that had been planned to promote the release of Sulk.
+This proved disastrous for the band's career; the band was being courted by Seymour Stein of Sire Records, but without Mackenzie's willingness to tour, Stein lost interest.
+In the aftermath of Mackenzie's refusal, Rankine left the band.
 Mackenzie continued to write and record music under the name Associates until 1990.

-In 1985 the album Perhaps was released and charted at No. 23 in the UK Albums Chart.
+Their third studio album Perhaps was released on 9 February 1985.
+It was a commercial failure in comparison to their previous releases, peaking at No. 23 on the UK Albums Chart but only selling around 40,000 copies, putting Billy Mackenzie in significant debt to Warner Music Group.
+However, it was their only album to chart in the Netherlands, peaking at No. 29 on the Dutch Albums Chart.

+The first single taken from the album was "Those First Impressions" which reached No. 43 on the UK singles chart, "Waiting for the Loveboat" peaked at No. 53, and "Breakfast" turned out to be their last Top 50 hit, peaking at No. 49.
+"Breakfast" was also their sole showing on the Dutch Single Top 100 chart, peaking at 36.